Pismo-Glava: Music video

 On 2 December 2016, during the radio premiere of "Pismo-Glava", Rozga shared a promotional photograph on her official Instagram account taken from the accompanying music video showing her donned in a golden dress.
-On 8 December, the clip for the song, directed by Darko Drinovac, was released on the singer's official Facebook page and YouTube channel on 8 December 2016.
+On 8 December, the clip for the song, directed by Darko Drinovac, was released on the singer's official Facebook page and YouTube channel.
 John Pavlish served as the director of photography.
 Rozga's looks were finalized by Saša Joković who was in charge of the make-up, Antonija Nikolić in charge of her hairstyle and Mate Rončević in charge of her overall style.
-In one of the scenes, the singer is dressed in an elegant red night dress designed by Diana Viljevac.
+In one of the scenes, the singer is dressed in a red night dress designed by Diana Viljevac.

 The music video opens with Rozga walking towards the camera, singing the lyrics of the song, surrounded by leafless trees in an autumn setting.
 For the opening scenes, she is dressed in a golden gown and has round white and yellow earrings.
 She soon walks in front of a red platform as cameras surround her.
 The video then shows her in the inside of a building, donned in a red gown and golden earrings as she sings the lyrics of the song.
 This is followed by a change of looks as the singer is seen in a white dress in the following scene and again in a light brown coat in the next.
 This is interspersed with scenes of the singer running in a hallway, posing for the camera and singing next to the trees.
 In the second half of the song, Rozga appears dressed in a pink dress as the video quickly shows all her looks.
-A photographer wearing glasses also appears next to Rozga and taking pictures of her in several scenes of the video.
+A photographer wearing glasses appears next to Rozga and takes pictures of her in several scenes of the video.

-The singer's fashion style in the video was praised by a writer for Net.hr who felt that she shines in the music video.
+Rozga's fashion style in the video was praised by a writer for Net.hr who felt that she shines in the "ellegant" night dress in the music video.
 A writer for Telegraf.rs also praised her look as "more sex-appealing than ever".
 Similarly, a writer for the Macedonian newspaper Republika felt that she "never looked more attractive" in the video which was filled with "scenes that set Jelena's sex appeal in the foreground".
 Additionally, Pavlish's photography work was described as "superb" by Tena Brnad from Lika Club EU.
 In the first week of its release, the music video for the song had over 1 million views on YouTube.
-As of October 2022, the video has garnered over 10 million views on the platform.